 supports education and our urban communities.
 This enables knowledge sharing and direct participation.

-Then some signs warn of election meddling, and the whole host of new laws now being passed by republicans may make these signs far more prevalent in a post-Trump era.
+Then some signs warn of election meddling, and the whole host of new laws that may suppress all from voting.

 Let us hope we do not return to that international nightmare.
 However, we must remember it is our “supreme court” and the misnomer of “citizens United” where the court’s ruling freed corporations and unions to spend gobs of money on “electioneering communications” and to advocate for the election or defeat of candidates effectively drowning out individual and collective voices of citizens.

-My goal with these artworks is to expose a policy, examine authority, and establish accessible technological opportunities that allow knowledge dissemination for the common good from the individual’s perspective.
+My goal with these artworks is to expose a policy, examine authority, and establish accessible technological opportunities that allow knowledge dissemination for the common good.

 This helps inform ways and approaches to enable the social and community appropriation of knowledge and communication technologies for local information, production, discussion, and exchange.